HttpClient vs IHttpClientFactory

 This is how you can use the named client in your class:

-is part of the constructor parameter, and we have a private variable to be used in this class (line 3).
-On line 14 there is a call to CreateClient
+As in the previous example, IHttpClientFactory is part of the constructor parameter, and we have a private variable to be used in this class (line 3).
+On line 14 there is a call to CreateClient, but now with the name that was configured via DI.
+On line 16 the request is executed.

-, if you want to know more about it, check the Consumption patterns at Microsoft Docs.
+There are also other ways to work with IHttpClientFactory, if you want to know more about it, check the Consumption patterns at Microsoft Docs.

 IHttpClientFactory Benefits

-class as DI ready type. - Provides a central location for naming and configuring logical
+• Provides a central location for naming and configuring logical HttpClient instances.

-instances. - Integrates well with Polly (a .NET resilience and transient-fault-handling library).
+• Integrates well with Polly (a .NET resilience and transient-fault-handling library).

-- Avoid common DNS problems by managing HttpClientHandler lifetimes.
+• Avoid common DNS problems by managing HttpClientHandler lifetimes.

-) for all the requests sent through clients created by the factory.
+• Adds configurable logging (via ILogger) for all the requests sent through clients created by the factory.

 For most cases, the best approach for making requests to external API is by using IHttpClientFactory.
 Microsoft’s recommendation is to use IHttpClientFactory or use a static or singleton HttpClient with PooledConnectionLifetime configured with the desired interval.
 You can check the complete code of this project here: